drisyad1992/cms_new/README.md

 1. A reviewer of the conference logs into their online account and can view the list of papers assigned to them to review.
-For each paper they see: paper title, authors, keywords, abstract, pdf attachment, and name of author that submitted the paper.
+For each paper they see: paper title, authors, keywords, abstract, pdf attachment, and name of author that submitted the paper- Implemented by Drisya
 2. The reviewer has the option to enter a review for a paper.
 Details to enter are: overall score (2 accept to -2 reject), review details, private comments to other reviewers and conference organizers.
 The reviewer can save their review in draft format for future editing.
-When the reviewer clicks submit on their review, they cannot make further edits to the review.
+When the reviewer clicks submit on their review, they cannot make further edits to the review- Implemented by Suramya
 3. When a reviewer submits their review for a paper, they can see the other reviews already submitted for the paper.
-Their review is also visible to other reviewers who have already submitted a review; but hidden from those who have not yet submitted their review
+Their review is also visible to other reviewers who have already submitted a review; but hidden from those who have not yet submitted their review- Implemented by Tianze

 Features: